 It’s our aim to be 100% clear when collecting your information, and how we are going to use it.

-Edinburgh Old Town Holiday Apartments is a small business owning and managing our two holiday apartments – The Botanist Apartment and The Malt Kiln Apartment.
+Edinburgh Old Town Holiday Apartments is a small business owning and managing our two holiday apartments – The Botanist Apartment and The Malt Kiln Apartment, and also managing The Rock View Apartment.
 Our use of personal information allows us to operate in Edinburgh, providing holiday lets and helping to ensure we offer a professional and personal service.

 This policy is effective from 30th October 2018.